-Bruges is probably the most popular travel destination in Belgium.
-The historic city center of Bruges is a prominent World Heritage Site of UNESCO.
+Bruges (Brugge in Dutch) is by far the most popular travel destination in Belgium.
+Due to it’s picturesque canals it’s also know as the “Venice of the North”.
+The historic city center of Bruges is a prominent UNESCO World Heritage Site.
 It’s closed for cars, making it very easy and convenient to explore on foot.
 The small yet vibrant city is filled with architectural and artistic treasures, folklore, boutiques, fine restaurants and of course many chocolate shops where you can taste Belgians finest chocolates.

 If you plan to visit Bruges by car, please keep in mind that cars aren’t allowed in the city centre.
 Parking your car outside the city centre can be quite expensive, so keep that in mind whilst booking your accommodation.

 The historic city centre is mostly car-free and due it’s sheer size it can be easily explored on foot.
 Most main attractions are located within a 15 mins walking distance from each-other.
 You can wander trough the streets on your own, using the Bruges Tourist Map above as a guidance, or you can take one of the many guided tours around the city.

 The map below shows most of the main attractions in Bruges.
 You can save the map and then open it in Google Maps on your smartphone.

 Busses are operated by “De Lijn” and will take you anywhere you want in and outside the city.
 Another great way to get around in Bruges is on bicycle.
 They are easy to rent and allow you to get around the city quick and easy.